Income inequality is one of the greatest challenges we face in the United States and there is no place where this is more obvious than New York.

 New York’s shrinking middle class is a crisis that must be addressed.
 While rents keep going up, income remains flat for most New Yorkers.
 From Bay Ridge to Brighton Beach, people cannot afford to live in their neighborhoods anymore.
 Parents who planned on raising their children where they grew up themselves, find that they cannot afford to stay in their own neighborhood.
 Everything has become too expensive.
 Seniors see their children unable to stay nearby and far too often find themselves unable to afford even the most modest apartment.

-Here are five key proposals that Chris McCreight believes the Democratic Party must do on the local level to help the middle class in Brooklyn:
+Here are five key proposals that Chris McCreight believes we must do to help the middle class in Brooklyn:

 1) Fix the Unfair Property Tax Assessment System in New York City.

 Right now, Bay Ridge are assessed at a higher rate than homeowners in other neighborhoods like Park Slope.
 Make sense?
 Of course not!
 Bay Ridge is assessed over 4% of market value when, in Park Slope, it is closer to 1%!
 Not only does it not make sense, it is just not fair.
 This must be remedied immediately.

 2) Create Policies That Allow Small Businesses to Succeed.

 Small businesses do not just provide our neighborhoods their unique character.
 From 3rd Avenue in Bay Ridge to 13th Avenue in Dyker Heights to Mermaid Avenue in Coney Island, mom and pop shops employ thousands of people.
 Small business owners are the economic engine of America and we need policies that allow them to thrive.
 We must stop overburdening them with fees and unfair tax policies.

 3) Protect renters and fix the NYCHA crisis.